abbreviatedman/spellbound/data/quotes.md

 8
 00:00:19,077 --> 00:00:21,080
-All we can do is...
+All we can do is…

 9
 00:00:21,081 --> 00:00:24,854